 Non-accidental trauma in a child

-• Suspicious signs include spiral fracture of the humerus, immersion burns, rib fractures, retinal hemorrhages (from shaking), long bone injuries, duodenal hematomas, focal brain contusion, subdural hematoma or skull fracture.
+• Suspicious signs include spiral fracture of the humerus, immersion burns, rib fractures, retinal hemorrhages (from shaking), long bone injuries, duodenal hematomas, brain contusions, subdural hematoma, and skull fracture.

 Spinal Cord Trauma